AlexisJehan/DsvMender/README.md

 character, and the "Java SE 12" "Release date" column is missing.
 Let's see how to use DSV Mender to fix it.

 ### Building the mender
 First you need to create a _Mender_ object based on the input data.
-That requires to specify the delimiter string as well as the expected number of columns.
+That requires specifying the delimiter string as well as the expected number of columns.

 #### Basic configuration
 The lazy way, for a first attempt is to build a basic _Mender_, that can be able to mend most of input data:
 ```java
 final var delimiter = ',';
 final var length = 3;